-Fibre Argenteuil was officially launched on June 27 in Lachute.
+Fibre Argenteuil has been officially launched.
 The new company, which is owned by the MRC d’Argenteuil, is going to ensure fibre-optic cables provide high speed internet and other telecommunications services to under-serviced rural parts of the region.

 The project began in 2017 when the federal and Québec governments provided $9.3 million to help bring fibre-optic service to the northern area of the MRC.
 The MRC is covering the remaining cost of $6.7 million.

 Under the government funding agreements, the MRC and Fibre Argenteuil have until March 31, 2021 to reach the target amount of 4,250 residences.